Kim Jong-nam

 Kim Jong-nam (/ko/; (Note: The given name Jong-nam / Jong Nam is pronounced /ko/ in isolation.)
 10 May 1971 – 13 February 2017) was the eldest son of North Korean leader Kim Jong Il.
 From roughly 1994 to 2001, he was considered the heir apparent to his father.
-He was thought to have fallen out of favor after embarrassing the regime in 2001 with a failed attempt to visit Tokyo Disneyland with a false passport, although Kim himself said his loss of favor had been due to advocating reform.
+In 2017, Kim was assassinated in Kuala Lumpur International Airport, Malaysia; North Korean leader Kim Jong Un, his half-brother, was widely believed responsible.
+Kim was speculated to have fallen out of favor in 2001 following his deportation from Japan to China while attempting to visit Tokyo Disneyland on a forged passport; Kim claimed his fall was due to advocating "reform and market-opening".